- Yes

 - Description:

-- Mowag Piranha, manufactured under license in Chile by FAMAE, was presented at FIDAE 1992 in Chile along with another Piranha variant.
+- The Mowag Piranha, manufactured under license in Chile by FAMAE, was presented at FIDAE 1992.
 This version uses the Israeli IMI HVMS 60mm cannon, capable of firing APFSDS-T ammunition.
-This Chilean variant also features a turret designed by IMI for the M113, which had two different reloading systems, both automatic, allowing a reload time of only 0.6 seconds.
-The turret also has a laser rangefinder, and the cannon is fully stabilized.
-In the game, it would be very similar to the Italian VCC-80/60.
+It also features a turret designed by IMI for the M113, which has an automatic reloading system.
+The turret also incorporates a laser rangefinder, and the cannon is fully stabilized.

 - Crew: